opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 }
 ```

-If you want to only expose question parameter, you can define agent like this way
+To expose only the `question` parameter, define the agent as follows:
 ```
 POST /_plugins/_ml/agents/_register
 {